w3ixi4ng/ClassPart-Tracker-Padlet/README.md

    Requires `pandas`, which can be installed via pip: `pip install pandas`

 3. **Add CSV Files**
    Export Padlet posts as csv and download it into the `add_zipfiles_here` folder.
-   Note: Download and place all zipfiles into the `add_zipfiles_here` folder before running the script.
+   Note: Padlet zipfiles might have the same filename.
+To avoid overwriting, rename each zipfile before downloading them into the folder (e.g., q1.zip, q2.zip, etc.).

 5. **Run the Script**
    Execute the main script using `python tracker.py`